Muddz/KindleHighlightsReader/README.md

 ## Download and Usage

 The program automatically finds your highlights by looking for the `My Clippings.txt` file in your Kindle if its plugged in to your computer or if the file is on your Desktop.
-You can also specify the path to the file yourself
+You can also specify the path to the file yourself.

-The file can be found in your Kindle at the following path `/Kindle/documents/My clippings.txt`
+The file can be found in your Kindle device at the following path `/Kindle/documents/My clippings.txt`

 **Windows**
 Download and run the .exe file which will open the program in a command prompt window.